Realization is nothing to be gained anew....Realization consists of getting rid of the false idea that one is not realized.

 Sometimes teachers speak as boundless unicity, the One Self, the impersonal presence to which we all refer when we say "I am," and sometimes teachers speak as apparent individuals.
 When Ramana was dying, he told his followers, "I am always here, where could I go?"
 He wasn't speaking as the apparent individual, who was obviously dying, but rather as the One Self that is ever-present.
 Sometimes when a teacher says "I," they refer to this One Self.
 Other times when a teacher says "I," they refer to the person.
 "I" as unicity have no problem with anything, but "I" as Joan have opinions and preferences about all kinds of things.
 Needless to say, using the word "I" in these different ways can easily create confusion and misunderstanding.
 A teacher, speaking as unicity, will say something like, “I am always awake,” or they will say that “enlightenment is permanent,” pointing to boundlessness, the ever-present Here / Now that never comes or goes.
 But such statements are easily misunderstood to mean that the teacher as a person is always in some special expanded state of consciousness, or that the person is completely and permanently beyond delusion.

 In the dream-like movie of waking life, Joan is no longer seeking enlightenment, but there seems to be a natural interest here in clarifying confusion, seeing through delusion, and being awake.
-But there is no longer the sense that “being aware” or “being in the Now” is some task that "I" must do.
+There is no longer the sense that “being aware” or “being in the Now” is some task that "I" must do.
 It's very clear that all experiences and states of consciousness, by their very nature, come and go.
 A sense of separation can still arise—being angry, defensive, worried or hurt.
-That kind of self-contraction can still arise.
-No one is doing it.
+That kind of self-contraction can certainly still arise.
 It happens out of infinite causes and conditions.
-It isn't personal.
-A natural interest in seeing through this habit and waking up from it also seems to arise here, and that inquiry and exploration can take various forms.
+It isn't personal even when it sometimes feels like it is.
+A natural interest in seeing through this self-contraction also seems to arise here, and that inquiry and exploration can take various forms.
 All of that also happens out of infinite causes and conditions.
 No one is doing any of it.
 There is no owner, no author, no separate and persisting somebody to whom all of this is happening or not happening—not because "enlightened people" have transcended or eliminated all of that, but because all of that never existed in the first place!
 The separate self is never anything but a mirage.
 Life is one whole undivided movement.

 Being enlightened is not about being perfect and special and having all the answers.
 It is about recognizing the perfection in imperfection and abiding in the cluelessness that is our true nature.
 The only reality is Here / Now, the infinite present moment.
 There is no end to this boundlessness, and no end to this unfolding Self-realization.